anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter03.rst

 Network functions (NFs) running in Kubernetes may require PKI TLS certificates for multiple purposes.
 For example, 3GPP TS 33.501 describes how Inter-NF communications must be secured using mutual TLS and OAuth.
-`cert-manager` can automatically provision and manage TLS certificates in Kubernetes, in order for CNFs to use them for TLS communications.
+`cert-manager` :cite:p:`cert-manager` can automatically provision and manage TLS certificates in Kubernetes, in order for CNFs to use them for
+TLS communications.
 It can request PKI certificates from issuers, ensure the certificates are valid and up-to-date, and can renew them before their expiry.
 Network Functions that are deployed on Kubernetes clusters can delegate the lifecycle management of their certificates to `cert-manager`.